ozmartian/vidcutter/README.md

 #### Arch Linux

-Users can install directly from AUR, package is available in both stable and git-latest versions:
+Users can install directly from Arch's community repo since VidCutter has been added to Arch's official repos.
+There is also an AUR development version available.

-    AUR: vidcutter, vidcutter-git

-Using an AUR helper like pacaur (replace pacaur with yaourt or other AUR helper):

     LATEST STABLE RELEASE:

-        pacaur -S vidcutter
+        pacman -S vidcutter

+Using an AUR helper like pacaur (replace pacaur with any other AUR helper):

     LATEST DEVELOPMENT RELEASE: